QuickBooks Blog

 Find peace of mind come tax time

-However, filing W-2 and 1099s together can be more complex than if you just have one or the other.
-If you’re struggling with how to file W-2 and 1099s together, look for accounting software that has built-in payroll functions that automate the e-filing process for you.
+However, filing W-2 and 1099s together can be more complex than having one or the other.
+To simplify the process, employers should consider using accounting software with integrated payroll functions that automate the e-filing process for you.

 How to file W-2 and 1099 together FAQ